 Firms need to know if their infrastructure can handle increased rates.
 Those that can handle the change can even profit off shifting market conditions.
 Exegy has been tracking US volatility since March 2020.
 Volatility was high and market data rates were hitting record levels requiring firms to ramp up their processing capacity.
 When Exegy’s equipment was tested against 2020’s volatility levels our infrastructure couldn’t be forced to drop packets and held up at 12 times the recorded rate.
 Exegy’s hardware and software solutions can provide the capacity to deal with the extreme volatility to come.

 Capacity is only part of the equation, the other is how quickly firms can access data and place orders, given new geographic realities.
 Firms will need to decide based on their latency needs whether to source market data in the UK, the EU, or both.
 Exegy can provide access to more than 100 equities, commodities, and derivatives feeds in the EMEA region and even offers APIs for systematic internalisers like those established by Virtu Financial.

 With concerns on almost every level, from clearing houses to temporary passporting, Brexit can seem daunting, but it doesn’t have to be that way.
 With a longstanding history of helping firms comply to regulatory requirements and navigate fragmented markets Exegy can provide global solutions no matter the outcome of Brexit.

-Exegy’s Ticker Plant can handle co-location options for latency sensitive operations, while DataPort can provide consolidated feeds for more cost-aware firms.
+Exegy’s Ticker Plant can handle co-location options for latency-sensitive operations, while Axiom is a consolidated feed for more cost-aware firms.
 For more information on how Exegy can help global firms wade through new regulations and market changes, request a consultation.